Minor in Real Estate

 Students are also allowed to register for one or more classes during the summer term, combining coursework with other Fall and Spring courses, towards the Minor in Real Estate.

-If you have questions regarding the Minor in Real Estate, or Real Estate Summer Minor, please feel free to contact Associate Director John Huppi (jhuppi@tulane.edu).
+If you have questions or to register for courses in the Minor in Real Estate, or Real Estate Summer Minor, please feel free to contact Associate Director John Huppi (jhuppi@tulane.edu).

 Degree Information